vtsr60/sso-saml-demo/README.md

 ## Features

-- Demo the SAML SSO login.
+- Demo the SAML SSO login using the SimpleSAMLphp in composer context.
-- Reviewer can write reviews on any restaurants in the list and give rating along with the review.
-- Owners can create restaurants and only see restaurants which they have created.
-- Owners can see the user reviews and relpay to them.
-- Admin User can edit/delete all users, restaurants, comments, and reviews
+- Quick start guide to setup SimpleSAMLphp for remote IDP.

 ## Requirements